Pablo Casals: Puerto Rico

 Casals traveled extensively to Puerto Rico in 1955, inaugurating the annual Casals Festival the next year.
-In 1955, Casals married as his second wife long-time associate Francesca Vidal i Puig, who died that same year.
-In 1957, at age 80, Casals married 20-year-old Marta Montañez y Martinez.
-He is said to have dismissed concerns that marriage to someone 60 years his junior might be hazardous by saying, "I look at it this way: if she dies, she dies."
-Pau and Marta made their permanent residence in the town of Ceiba, and lived in a house called "El Pessebre" (The Manger).
 He made an impact in the Puerto Rican music scene by founding the Puerto Rico Symphony Orchestra in 1958, and the Conservatory of Music of Puerto Rico in 1959.

 Later years

 Casals appeared in the 1958 documentary film Windjammer.
-In the 1960s, Casals gave many master classes throughout the world in places such as Gstaad, Zermatt, Tuscany, Berkeley, and Marlboro.
+In the 1960s, Casals gave many master classes throughout the world in places including Gstaad, Zermatt, Tuscany, Berkeley, and Marlboro.
 Several of these master classes were televised.

-On 13 November 1961, he performed in the East Room at the White House by invitation of President Kennedy at a dinner given in honor of the Governor of Puerto Rico, Luis Muñoz Marín.
-This performance was recorded and released as an album.

-Casals was also a composer.
-Perhaps his most effective work is La Sardana, for an ensemble of cellos, which he composed in 1926.
 His oratorio El Pessebre was performed for the first time in Acapulco, Mexico, on 17 December 1960.
 He also presented it to the United Nations during their anniversary in 1963.
 He was initiated as an honorary member of the Epsilon Iota chapter of Phi Mu Alpha Sinfonia music fraternity at Florida State University in 1963.
 He was later awarded the fraternity's Charles E. Lutton Man of Music Award in 1973.